 - The total volume of the container’s air space that needs to be desiccated

 - What type of material needs to be protected

 - Is there any moisture present in the surrounding of the package

 - What type of desiccant will be appropriate to use

 - The duration of time that requires the protection

 - Atmospheric conditions – relative humidity and temperature.
-It is essential to take note of the environment on where and how the product packaging takes place.
+It is essential to take note of the environment where and how the product packaging takes place.
 Additionally, what will be the conditions during shipment and storage?

 Five Common Desiccants

 It is one of the naturally occurring absorbents created by controlled drying of a compound known as magnesium aluminium silicate.
-Montmorillonite clay can successfully regenerate for repetitive use at low temperatures without any swelling or substantial deterioration.
+Montmorillonite clay can successfully regenerate for repetitive use at low temperatures without swelling or substantial deterioration.
 It is highly effective and inexpensive when used within normal relative humidity ranges and temperatures.

 This one is alternatively known as “Synthetic Zeolite” or aluminosilicate.
 The Molecular Sieve also contains a network of empty absorption cavities and crystalline pores, which provides an internal surface area for absorption of 700 m² to 800 m².
 It has a uniform structure, which means a Molecular Sieve is better than Activated Clay or Silica Gel as it will not desorb moisture inside the package.